What to Expect if You Are Admitted as a New Undergraduate

 Please be sure your name and University ID (N#) are included with the payment.

-Additional Requirements for Securing U.S. Federal Financial Aid (New York and Shanghai)
+Additional Requirements for Securing Optional U.S. Federal Financial Aid (New York and Shanghai)

-We’ve put together a step by step list of requirements to secure any federal loans that you have accepted.
+We’ve put together a step by step list of requirements to secure any optional federal loans that you have accepted to assist with your expected family contribution.
 You will need to complete things like a required entrance counseling session and a Master Promissory Note (MPN) if you are a student borrower.
 Parent borrowers have some additional requirements for the credit based Federal Direct PLUS Loan.
 If your parent is not able to obtain credit approval for a Federal Direct PLUS Loan, there are several options.

 We recommend that you complete all the required steps in May to avoid any delays in your loan processing.